RoleModel/BestPractices/git/merge-strategy.md

 ### Rebase on Master (or any other target branch)

-The process begins by rebasing to master and, possibly, squashing some commits.
+The process begins by rebasing to master and [squashing](squashing.md) your commits.

-Practices and ways to squash commits vary, but the basic process is described [here](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).
 To rebase, switch to the master branch and pull the latest changes to ensure master is up to date, then switch back to your feature branch and rebase your changes on top of master using the following:

 ```bash
 git checkout master